opencoweb/coweb/docs/intro/openg.rst

    Diagram showing how the operation engine adjusts the position of the update event inbound to Bob.

-Continuing this example, if Cathy decides to delete `pears` while Bob changes `apples` back to `bananas`, another position adjustment will be made when Cathy receives Bob's event.
-In this case, Cathy's engine will subtract one from the position on Bob's event to account for her concurrent removal of the `pears` item from the top of the list.
+Continuing this example, if Cathy decides to delete `oranges` while Bob changes `apples` back to `bananas`, another position adjustment will be made when Cathy receives Bob's event.
+In this case, Cathy's engine will subtract one from the position on Bob's event to account for her concurrent removal of the `oranges` item from the top of the list.

 Dropped events
 ##############

 Finally, the operation engine may drop inbound events (i.e., fail to deliver them to subscribed callbacks) based on previously processed `delete` events.
 This adjustment resolves conflicts arising from concurrent edits to and deletions from an ordered set.

 Now pretend Alice deletes `bananas`, the item at position zero, while Bob changes it to `oranges`.
 When Bob receives Alice's event, his operation engine notes it as out-of-date and transforms it against his local update.
-Prior `update` events have no effect on inbound `delete` events as noted above, so the operation engine leaves Alice's event unchanged.
+Prior `update` events have no effect on inbound `delete` events as noted in the table of transforms above, so the operation engine leaves Alice's event unchanged.
 Bob's application receives the event and deletes the first item in the shopping list.

 When Alice receives Bob's event, her operation engine transforms it against her local delete.
 The `position` attribute on the inbound `update` is the same as the `position` of the item she previously deleted: zero.
 Because its target no longer exists, the inbound `update` has no meaning so the operation engine simply drops it.
 Alice's application receives no notification of Bob's event, but remains in the same, matching state as Bob's.